Sleeping well is much more important for a successful weight loss than you may think!

 Lack of sleep messes up the production of insulin.
 Insulin is a hormone that allows your cells to use sugar for energy… so you really want to have that working properly;

-Muscle growth and regeneration need recovery time to happen.
+Muscle growth and regeneration need recovery time to happen and this will happen in sleep over.
 The more muscle mass you have, the higher the metabolic rate, the more calories you burn.
 Lack of sleep can slow your development of muscle mass even though you exercise.

 Ultimately, a well-rested mind will make better dietary choices because your decision-making capacity is infinitely better when you’re rested and relaxed.

 I know that sleeping well is not as easy as it may sound.
 So assuming you’re already doing your best to have a good daily bed routine, I will give you some extra tips to help you have a sleep that is as restful as possible.

 Do your best to cut down on sugar, caffeine, nicotine, and alcohol as they’re all scientifically proven to interfere with sleep;